vercel/next.js/docs/advanced-features/custom-error-page.md

 ### Customizing The 404 Page

-To create a custom 404 page you can create a `pages/404.js` file.
+To create a custom 404 page you can create a `pages/404.js` file (`pages/404/index.js` also works).
 This file is statically generated at build time.

 ```jsx
 // pages/404.js